kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-workload/apix-04-01-expose-workload-apigateway.md

    >**NOTE:** If you don't specify a Namespace for your service, the default APIRule Namespace is used.

-3. Send a `GET` request to the Function:
+2. Send a `GET` request to the Function:

     ```bash
     curl -ik https://function-example.$DOMAIN_TO_EXPOSE_WORKLOADS/function
     ```

-  The call should return the code `200` response.
+  If successful, the call returns the code `200 OK` response.

   </details>
 </div>